Alfred Pippard: Admiralty Air Department

-A few months after the start of World War I Pippard resigned from the water board with the intention of helping the war effort.
+A few months after the start of World War I, Pippard resigned from the water board with the intention of contributing to the war effort.
 His poor eyesight barred him from a commission in the Royal Engineers so he entered his name of a register organised by the Institution of Civil Engineers to place their members in appropriate wartime jobs.
 Pippard's name was brought to the attention of HC Watts, who was a university classmate and a member of the technical section of the Admiralty Air Department.
 Pippard accepted a post as a technical advisor to the director of the department in January 1915.

 Pippard's work with the department was to analyse stresses in airframes to ensure that they could survive the rigours of aerial combat, the work was of great importance to the war effort and he often found himself working for ten to twelve hours at a time.
 In December 1917 he married Olive Field, also from Yeovil, and they moved into a flat together at Earls Court, London.
 He was appointed a Member of the Order of the British Empire in the New Year Honours of 1918.
 Pippard joined an engineering consultancy in 1919 which was set up by Alec Ogilvie, an Air Department engineer, and several colleagues.
 Later that year Pippard and JL Pritchard, another colleague, wrote Aeroplane Structures which became a standard reference for aeronautical engineers and was revised in 1935.
 For this work, amongst others, he was awarded a Doctorate of Science by Bristol University in 1920.
 The firm was awarded several accident investigation contracts such as investigating the failure of the Tarrant Tabor triplane and the R38 airship disaster but was unable to win many large contracts due to the military and large aeronautical firms controlling the market.
 Pippard preferred his work as a visiting lecturer at Imperial College, London which he had started in 1919 and applied, and was accepted, for the chair of engineering at University College, Cardiff in 1922.
 He also wrote a series of scripts for radio broadcasts, including two made for schools.